• Skip to primary navigation

 The general advice I give to clients is to avoid any added gums, thickeners and emulsifiers.
 Also, minimal added sugar is important.

-• lactose-free cow's milk (not suitable if dairy allergy or a sensitivity to casein or whey is present*)
+• lactose-free cow's milk - not suitable if dairy allergy or a sensitivity to A1 casein or whey is present*, although A2 lactose-free milk may be suitable as long as no dairy allergy is present)

-• coconut milk or cream from a can with minimal ingredients (usually just coconut and water eg. Ayam brand) - you can dilute and blend it if need be because it's not homogenous
+• coconut milk or cream with minimal ingredients (usually just coconut and water eg. Ayam brand) - you can dilute and blend it if need be because it's not homogenous, shake before using

 • rice milk without gums and minimal/zero added sugar